markjjacob/Negotiation/TLON_Lecture_06.md

 > *Stereotyping*

-- Occurs when a person assigns attributes to another solely on the basis of the other'S social or demographic category.
+- Occurs when a person assigns attributes to another solely on the basis of the other's social or demographic category.
 - Once formwd, sterotypes can be highly resistant to change

 > *Halo effects*